Experience the best snowboarding in Ontario

 Searchmont Resort

 Perched on a vertical drop of 214 metres, over 20 runs twist and turn through the rugged terrain of the Canadian Shield.
-Bush trails and glades challenge adventurous riders, while a terrain park beckons freestylers.
-But the best part may be all that natural, fluffy snowfall—with almost four metres (11 feet) annually, chances are good for catching a powder day.
-The terrain park features bumps, jumps and rails of all sizes, the park also hosts a slate of fun freestyle events and programs each winter.
+Bush trails and glades challenge adventurous riders.
+The terrain park beckons freestylers with bumps, jumps and rails of all sizes.
+The park hosts fun freestyle events and programs each winter.

-Searchmont has recently completed major upgrades to grooming, snowmaking, lifts and dining.
-Plus, newly renovated suites at the base of the hill make Searchmont one of the only northern resorts where you can stay slopeside.
-Nearby Sault Ste.
-Marie also offers a range of convenient accommodations, including the popular Water Tower Inn.
+Searchmont has undergone major upgrades to grooming, snowmaking and lifts.
+Plus, cozy suites at the base of the hill make this one of the best northern resorts to stay slopeside.

 Location: 103 Searchmont Resort Road, Searchmont